jagleeso/gpu-encrypt-report/progress2/README.txt

 sample_empty_kernel.25_times.txt
 - To protect against overestimates of kernel runtime, measure the time to invoke an OpenCL program that does nothing (empty_kernel)

+sample_opencl_aes_sizes.txt
+- Measure the time it takes to run the OpenCL AES kernel on different sizes of input